anoma/nspec/overrides/templates/guarded-action-template.md

-#  {V2 Template ⊂ V3 Template}
+# Guarded Action `<` _Name of guarded action- `>` {V2 Template ⊂ V3 Template}

-Each guard is a predicate that decides if a certain "action" is enabled based on local information only---whence the name.
+Each guard specifies a predicate that decides if a certain "action" is enabled based on local information only---whence the name;
+in order to allow for typical pattern matching techniques, we complement the predicate with an output of "matched" arguments.

+!!! todo

+	add juvix type here

+In theory,
-All guards of an engine are evaluated whenever a new event occurs.
+all guards of an engine are evaluated whenever a new event occurs in parallel; in practice, for specific case, one may want to choose a more efficient, but equivalent strategy.

 Ideally, given an event, at most one guard becomes enabled;
 if several guards are enabled given an event,